Naming a Channel with Beeps: Technical preliminaries

 Randomized algorithms are often categorized as Las Vegas or Monte Carlo, see~\cite{MotwaniR95}.
 We use these terms in the following meaning.
-An algorithm is Las Vegas when it terminates almost surely and it returns a correct output upon termination.
-An algorithm is Monte Carlo when it terminates almost surely but when it terminates then an error may occur, in the sense that the output does not satisfy all the desired properties, but the probability of error converges to zero with the number of communicating agents converging to infinity.
-Our naming algorithms have as their goal to assign unique identifiers to the stations, moreover we want names to be integers in the contiguous range $\{1,2,\ldots,n\}$, which we denote as~$[n]$.
-The Monte Carlo naming algorithm that we develop has the property that the names it assigns make an interval of integers of the form $[k]$ for $k\le n$, so that when $k<n$ then there are duplicate identifiers assigned as names, which is the only form of error that can occur.
+An algorithm is \emph{Las Vegas} when it terminates almost surely and it returns a correct output upon termination.
+An algorithm is \emph{Monte Carlo} when it terminates almost surely but an error may occur when the algorithm terminates; the probability of error converges to zero with the number of communicating agents converging to infinity.
+An ``error'' occurs when the output generated by the algorithm does not satisfy all the desired properties, as specified in the correctness requirements.
+Our naming algorithms have as their goal to assign unique identifiers to the stations, moreover we want names to be integers in the contiguous range $\{1,2,\ldots,n\}$; we denote this rage as~$[n]$.
+The Monte Carlo naming algorithm that we develop assigns names that completely fill in an interval of integers of the form $[k]$, for $k\le n$.
+If it happens that $k<n$ then this means that there are duplicate integers assigned as names, which is the only form of error that can possibly occur.

 We will use a procedure to detect collisions, called \textsc{Detect-Collision}, whose pseudocode is in Figure~\ref{fig:procedure-collision}.
 The procedure is executed by a group of stations, and they all start their executions simultaneously.
 The procedure takes two rounds.
-Each of the participating stations simulates the toss of a fair coin, with the outcomes independent among the participating stations.
-Depending on the outcome of a toss, a station beeps either in the first or the second of the allocated rounds.
+Each of the participating stations simulates the toss of a fair coin, with the outcomes mutually independent among the participating stations.
+Determined by the outcome of a toss, a station beeps either in the first round or the second one of the allocated pair of rounds.
 A collision is detected only when two consecutive beeps are heard.

-\begin{lemma} If $k$ stations perform $m$ time-disjoint calls of procedure \textsc{Detect-Collision}, each station participating in exactly one call, then collision is not detected in any of these calls with probability $2^{-k+m}$. \end{lemma}
+\begin{lemma} If $k$ stations perform $m$ time-disjoint calls of procedure \textsc{Detect-Collision}, with each station participating in exactly one call, then collision is not detected in any of these calls with probability $2^{-k+m}$. \end{lemma}